 Here is another colorized version of my Stegosaurus drawing portraying it in a much more un-orthodox color scheme of bright black and orange stripes with a bold yellow underside, and with plates that are patterned with red, a black edge, and bright yellow “eye spots” in the center, and with black-and-yellow striped tail spikes.
 The message here – Stay away from me!
 The stripes on the body are formed by the lines of dermal scutes that are arranged on the animal’s sides.
 Since we only have a small patch of preserved skin from one Hesperosaurus specimen, we cannot know how extensive these scutes were on the animal’s body or if they were arranged in any kind of pattern.
 However, if they were arranged in a series of horizontal lines, or at least lines that more-or-less followed the body’s contours in a front-to-back arrangement, then it’s possible that these lines of scutes might have demarcated different color areas on the body.
 It’s just a thought.
 The resulting coloration is remarkably reminiscent of Brian Franczak’s painting, even though it wasn’t intended to be.
 My gracious thanks to Madame Bujard for helping me with this.

-I hope you enjoyed this article.
+I hope that you enjoyed this article.
 Please like, comment, and subscribe, and as always, keep your pencils sharp.